tkasarla/tkasarla.github.io/resources.md

 ### Reading Papers

-- [This advice](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf) on how to read a paper by [S. Keshav](https://scholar.google.ca/citations?user=-EMkK7QAAAAJ&hl=en), now a Professor of CS at University of Cambridge.
+- [This paper](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf) on how to read a paper by [S. Keshav](https://scholar.google.ca/citations?user=-EMkK7QAAAAJ&hl=en), now a Professor of CS at University of Cambridge.
+I'd definitely recommend reading this!
 - [Reading primary literature](https://caitkirby.com/resources/reading-primary-literature.html) by Cait Kirby.
 It's a short 1 page infographic on how to read papers.
 - [How to seriously read a scientific paper](https://www.sciencemag.org/careers/2016/03/how-seriously-read-scientific-paper) by Science Magazine!